openlink/virtuoso-opensource/README.UPGRADE.md

 shutdown;
 ```

-Note however that depending on the number of records in the DB.DBA.RDF_IRI table, this can take a
+Note however that depending on the number of records in the `DB.DBA.RDF_IRI` table, this can take a
-long time and will increase the size of the database.
+long time and will increase the size of your database.

 ## Upgrading from VOS 6.1.4 to VOS 7.2.6